View Our Promotions & Save! Read More

 There may be an airflow issue or something wrong with either the electric burners or the gas igniter that is preventing your furnace from producing enough heat.
 Inconsistent temperatures from room to room may be a problem with the attached ductwork.
 Both problems are worth addressing to improve your comfort and help you save on energy costs.

-Pilot Light Color
+Discolored Pilot Light Signals Issues

 If you have a gas furnace, you want to pay attention to the color of the pilot light.
 If it turns on and is any color other than bright blue, then there is a problem.
 There may be dust and dirt buildup inside of the ignition chamber that is changing the flame color, among other potential problems.
+It’s a clear sign to schedule furnace maintenance before problems grow.

 You might not think that flame color matters, but it really does.
 Not only are you potentially sacrificing comfort, but you’re also putting your family at risk.
 Allowing the problem to continue may mean that your furnace breaks down unexpectedly.